 Bile duct cancer is often in an advanced stage when it is diagnosed, requiring rapid intervention by a group of specialists experienced in treating the disease.
-The multidisciplinary team at City of Hope includes medical experts from the departments of
+The multidisciplinary team at City of Hope includes medical experts from the departments of surgery, medical oncology and radiation oncology.

 Experience of the surgeon is a key factor and City of Hope offers several surgical options for removing the tumor.
 These include: